 - 10. Which of the following descriptions of a DNA molecule is NOT correct? - (A) Synthesis is semiconservative. - (B) Opposite strands are antiparallel. - (C) It contains the sugar deoxyribose. - (D) The number of adenines present is roughly equal to the number of thymines. - (E) The number of cytosines present is roughly equal to the number of uracils. - 11.
-What defines the Sahara Desert as a desert? - (A) It is characterized by very hot temperatures. - (B) The growing season is very short. - (C) Cacti make up the dominant form of vegetation. - (D) It is very dry. - (E) The average temperature fluctuates very little between winter and summer.
+What defines the Sahara Desert as a desert? - (A) It is characterized by very hot tempera- - (B) The growing season is very short. - (C) Cacti make up the dominant form of vegetation. - (D) It is very dry. - (E) The average temperature fluctuates very little between winter and summer.

-12. Which of the following represents the correct sequence, from simplest to most complex?

-- (A) population organism community
+- 12. Which of the following represents the correct sequence, from simplest to most complex? - (A) population organism community- ecosystem biosphere - (B) organism population community- ecosystem biosphere - (C) organism population community- biosphere ecosystem - (D) population organism community- biosphere ecosystem - (E) organism community population- ecosystem biosphere - algal (or cyanobacterial) components.

-ecosystem biosphere

-- (B) organism population community

-ecosystem biosphere

-- (C) organism population community

-biosphere ecosystem

-- (D) population organism community

-biosphere ecosystem

-- (E) organism community population - ecosystem - biosphere

-- 13. Lichens are composed of both fungal and algal (or cyanobacterial) components.
 The fungal component absorbs water and nutrients for both organisms, while the algal component manufactures food for both organisms through photosynthesis.
-This type of symbiotic relationship is referTPK to

-- as

-- (A) parasitism.

-- (B) commensalism.

-- (C) pTPKation.

-- (D) mutualism.

-- (E) interspecific competition.

-- 14. In the Eastern United States, many forested areas were cleaTPK for agricultural purposes.
+This type of symbiotic relationship is referred to as - (A) parasitism. - (B) commensalism. - (C) predation. - (D) mutualism. - (E) interspecific competition. - 14.
+In the Eastern United States, many forested areas were cleared for agricultural purposes.
+If cultivation was abandoned in those areas, they would eventually return to forests.